Conference dates: 30 October–2 November 2024

 Repair and Reuse Communities 2

-• Frazen Tolentino-Zondervan (Amsterdam University of Applied Sciences) and Willem van Winden (Amsterdam University of Applied Sciences), Towards Circular Management Of Construction And Demolition Waste
+• Frazen Tolentino-Zondervan (Amsterdam University of Applied Sciences) and Willem van Winden (Amsterdam University of Applied Sciences), Towards the Circular Management of Construction and Demolition Waste

-• Willem van Winden (Amsterdam University of Applied Sciences) and Isabel Ordóñez (Elisava School of Design and Engineering & Central University of Catalonia), Can Urban Resource Centers Help Re-use CDW?
+• Willem van Winden (Amsterdam University of Applied Sciences) and Isabel Ordóñez (Elisava School of Design and Engineering & Central University of Catalonia), Can Urban Resource Centers Help Us Re-Use CDW?

 Crafts, Heritage and Materials 2

-• Thomas O'Dell (Lund University) and Lizette Gradén (Lund University), The Revitalization Of Cultural Heritage And Traditional Crafts: Lessons Learned From A Master Thatcher
+• Thomas O'Dell (Lund University) and Lizette Gradén (Lund University), The Revitalisation of Cultural Heritage and Traditional Crafts: Lessons Learned from a Master Thatcher

-• Mathilde Frances Lind (Arrowmont School of Arts and Crafts), Artifacts Or Living Tools?
-Dilemmas In The Conservation And Use Of Antique Textile Equipment
+• Mathilde Frances Lind (Arrowmont School of Arts and Crafts), Artefacts or Living Tools?
+Dilemmas in the Conservation and Use of Antique Textile Equipment

 Workshop

-• Hanna Korhonen (The National Museum of Finland), Workshop: My Heritage Box
+• Hanna Korhonen (National Museum of Finland), My Heritage Box

 18:00-20:00

-Tours at the Estonian National Museum`s permanent exhibitions Encounters, and Echo of the Urals
+Tours of the Estonian National Museum`s permanent exhibitions Encounters, and Echo of the Urals

 Academic programme at the Estonian National Museum